pulpul-s/MusicCast-Control/README.md

 # MusicCast Control

-A simple Windows GUI to control your Yamaha MusicCast amplifier.
+A simple Windows GUI to control your Yamaha MusicCast amplifier.<br />
 Should work with all MusicCast devices with API support enabled.

 ## Features
 * Power